Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Results

-\paragraph{Comparison of the glacier mapping models.} We compared GlaViTU with DeepLabv3+/ResNeSt-101 for all regions (Table\,\ref{tab:model_comparison}).
-GlaViTU achieved an average IoU of 0.894, 1.7\% higher than the IoU of 0.877 of DeepLabv3+/ResNeSt-101, consistently outperforming the latter across all regions.
-Both models performed very well for regions with predominantly snow and ice conditions such as the Southern Andes ($\text{IoU}\!=\!0.952$ of GlaViTU vs.\ $\text{IoU}\!=\!0.948$ of DeepLabv3+/ResNeSt-101), Antarctica (0.949 vs.\ 0.944), Greenland (0.937 vs.\ 0.930) and Svalbard (0.936 vs.\ 0.931).
-A drop in performance is seen for both models for areas with significant debris cover, with the worst performance in High-Mountain Asia (0.774 vs.\ 0.747), but also for Caucasus (0.862 vs.\ 0.853) and the Alps (0.844 vs.\ 0.835).
-The largest differences in performance occurred for Scandinavia (0.908 vs.\ 0.827), low latitudes (0.903 vs.\ 0.872) and High-Mountain Asia (0.774 vs.\ 0.747).
+\paragraph{Model performance.} GlaViTU, trained globally on Optical+DEM data, achieved a high accuracy with an average IoU of 0.894 (\ref{tab:model_comparison}).
+The model performed very well for regions with predominantly snow and ice conditions such as the Southern Andes ($\text{IoU}\!=\!0.952$), Antarctica (0.949), Greenland (0.937) and Svalbard (0.936).
+A drop in performance is seen for areas with significant debris cover, with the worst performance in High-Mountain Asia (0.774), but also for Caucasus (0.862) and the Alps (0.844).
+Several classified tiles are shown in Figure\,\ref{fig:deeplab_vs_glavitu}.